Medically Reviewed May 2022, by Mr Sankar - Chief Medical Officer for The Harley Medical Group

 - The ability to wear clothes which you previously couldn’t

 The best results are achieved on people who are of a normal weight for their height (BMI analysis will be done during free consultation) and on areas of the body where the skin is tight.

-At The Harley Medical Group we always aim to ensure that our clients get the right procedure for them which is why we offer traditional Liposuction as well as Vaser Liposuction
+At The Harley Medical Group we always aim to ensure that our patients get the right procedure for them which is why we offer traditional Liposuction as well as Vaser Liposuction

 You will need to book in for a free consultation where a nurse will assess your BMI (body mass index) to ensure the procedure is suitable for you.
 If you are very overweight it is likely that you will not be suitable for liposuction as there are physical limits to the amount of fat that can safely be removed from the body.
 Liposuction is a procedure best suited for body sculpting rather than weight loss.

 There are two different types of liposuction surgeries offered by our expert surgeons.
 During your free consultation they will be able to help advise which would be best for you, depending on your desired results.
 The options include: